userfrosting/learn/pages/20.upgrading/03.41-to-42/docs.md

 - Include [Vagrant and Homestead](/installation/environment/homestead) integration directly inside UF ([#829])
 - New `migrate:status` Bakery command
+- New `sprinkle:list` Bakery command
+- New `test:mail` Bakery Command
+- New `NoCache` middleware to prevent caching of routes with dynamic content
 - `migrate` and `migrate:*` Bakery command now require confirmation before execution when in production mode.
 - Implement `withRaw`, `withSum`, `withAvg`, `withMin`, `withMax` (see https://github.com/laravel/framework/pull/16815)
 - Added arguments to the `create-admin` and `setup` Bakery commands so it can be used in a non-interactive way ([#808])